sanjinc/framework/library/Webiny/Component/Router/Readme.md

 ## Generating routes

-With the `Router` your don't have write your urls inside your code or views, instead you can generate the urls from the given routes like this:
+With the `Router` your don't have write the urls inside your code or views, instead you can generate the urls from the given routes like this:

 ```php